LSSTDESC/SLTimer/README.md

 * [Phil Marshall](https://github.com/DarkEnergyScienceCollaboration/SLTimer/issues/new?body=@drphilmarshall) (SLAC)

-## License etc
+## License, Contributing etc

 This is open source software, available under the BSD license.
 If you are interested in this project, please do drop us a line via the hyperlinked contact names above, or by [writing us an issue](https://github.com/DarkEnergyScienceCollaboration/SLTimer/issues/new).
+To get started contributing to the SLTimer project, fork the repo and work through the [installation notes](https://github.com/DarkEnergyScienceCollaboration/SLTimer/blob/master/INSTALL.md).
+Pull requests are always welcome!